newchuyalong/libgdx-learning/The-application-framework.md

 ## Modules ##
 At its core, libgdx consists of five interfaces that provide means to interact with the operating system.
 Each back-end implements these interfaces.

   * *[Application](https://github.com/libgdx/libgdx/tree/master/gdx/src/com/badlogic/gdx/Application.java)*: runs the application and informs an API client about application level events, such as window resizing.
-Provides logging facilities and querying methods for e.g. memory usage.
+Provides logging facilities and querying methods, e.g., memory usage.
   * *[Files](https://github.com/libgdx/libgdx/tree/master/gdx/src/com/badlogic/gdx/Files.java)*: exposes the underlying file system(s) of the platform.
 Provides an abstraction over different types of file locations on top of a custom file handle system (which does not inter-operate with Java's File class).
   * *[Input](https://github.com/libgdx/libgdx/tree/master/gdx/src/com/badlogic/gdx/Input.java)*: informs the API client of user input such as mouse, keyboard, touch or accelerometer events.
 Both polling and event driven processing are supported.
   * *[Net](https://github.com/libgdx/libgdx/tree/master/gdx/src/com/badlogic/gdx/Net.java)**: provides means to access resources via HTTP/HTTPs in a cross-platform way, as well as create TCP server and client sockets.